 - Unappealing odor and flavor

 The consequences: wasted product, lost revenue and most importantly, the potential for consumers complaints or even sickness from food-borne pathogens.

 But manual testing of all packaging is labor-intensive, and some methods, such as needle testing or water baths, result in wasted time, wasted packaging and even ruined product.

 A better alternative is to move to 100 percent, in-line, modified atmosphere packaging leak detection.
 The newest technology, enables processors to conduct simple, non-destructive tests on all food packaged with tray sealers, flow-packers or thermoforming machines.
 These systems use sensors to detect the presence of a tracer gas, such as hydrogen, in the packaging gas mixture – typically a blend of nitrogen and carbon dioxide, depending on the product and packaging – to identify even the smallest leaks.
 These systems can be used for nearly all food product categories and on fresh packed, fresh prepared and ready-to-eat foods.

 The benefits are obvious: processors get increased product quality, productivity and security.
 The best part?
 Peace of mind.

-For more more details on a method to peform non-destructive, in-line MAP packaging leak detection, watch the video below.
+For more more details on a new method to peform non-destructive, in-line MAP packaging leak detection, watch the video below.